UPPMAX/programming_formalisms/docs/deployment/spring2024/deploy.md

     - Let people understand how to use your program/tool

-### To make sure...
+### To make sure

 - Start with empty environment
     - good to do this from beginning
 - Nowadays platforms are less important, still "system files" may be differ among OS platforms and Linux distributions
     - will your program require specific "system files"
     - are these typically not installed already?
     - in the best world test on Windows/Mac and Linux platforms